From Brush to Lush in Puerto Seco

 The Future:

 The Puerto Seco project exemplifies how even the most degraded landscapes can be revived through human effort and ecological intelligence.
-More than just a reforestation initiative, it offers a blueprint for future global projects, demonstrating the actionable steps and significant impacts of committed environmental stewardship.
+More than just a reforestation initiative, it offers a blueprint for future restoration projects, demonstrating the actionable steps and significant impacts of committed environmental stewardship.

 The story of Puerto Seco is a testament to possibility and hope.
 It demonstrates that meaningful change is achievable, that nature can recover, and that today's efforts sow the seeds for tomorrow's forests.